-During 2012, the Board of Directors held six meetings.
+During 2013, the Board of Directors held six meetings.
 Those members of the Board of Directors who are independent as defined by Rule 5605 of the NASDAQ Marketplace Rules (the "Independent Directors") are also required, pursuant to Rule 5605(b)(2) of the NASDAQ Marketplace Rules, regularly to convene executive sessions where only such Independent Directors are present.
 Such meetings may be in conjunction with regularly scheduled meetings of the Board of Directors.
 Each member of the Board of Directors is also urged to attend the Annual Meeting.
-All members of the Board of Directors as of May 2012 attended SIGA's 2012 annual meeting of stockholders.
+Eleven members of the Board of Directors attended SIGA's 2013 annual meeting of stockholders.